samarsault/ds2/README.md

 # ds2 (Distributed, Secure Storage Database)

-A simple encrypted database for files.
+An encrypted database for files.

 ## Need
 Sometimes, instead of entire folders, which are visibly encrypted, we need to store only files